 To put this all in perspective, as a rule of thumb we find that most clients creating <20 users and courses each term, manual creation is entirely reasonable.
 Between 20-100 (or if you are using Concourse Lite) auto creation will likely serve all your needs.
 Beyond 100 and feeds generally become the best option.

 To enable auto creation go to Admin > System > Integration.
 This will only be available to system administrators.
 Then check Auto Create and Update the consumer configuration.
 Now if a launch comes in with a user or course that is not yet present, auto creation will be attempted.
-If you've yet to create an LTI consumer visit this article.
+If you've yet to create an LTI consumer, visit our LMS Integration article.